 Lavish Locks had a fairly extensive system in place for managing customer data, setting up appointments, sending out appointment reminders and handling payments.
-However, she knew she couldn't afford such an elaborate setup.
+She knew she couldn't afford such an elaborate set-up; however, she wasn't about to let a computer program ruin her plans.
 She had heard that there were affordable programs available for small businesses like hers; but she wasn't sure which one would provide "the biggest bang for her buck."
 She now had a new issue to keep her up at night.